Utrecht: Demographics

 Utrecht city had a population of 361,924 in 2022.
 It is a growing municipality and projections are that the population will surpass 392,000 by 2025.
-As of November 2019, the city of Utrecht has a population of 357,179.

 Utrecht has a young population, with many inhabitants in the age category from 20 and 30 years, due to the presence of a large university.
 About 52% of the population is female, 48% is male.
 The majority of households (52.5%) in Utrecht are single-person households.
 About 29% of people living in Utrecht are either married, or have another legal partnership.
 About 3% of the population of Utrecht is divorced.

+Inhabitants by origin

-For 62,8% of the population of Utrecht both parents were born in the Netherlands.
+For 62.8% of the population of Utrecht both parents were born in the Netherlands.
 Approximately 12.4% of the population consists of people with a recent migration background from Western countries, while 24.8% of the population has at least one parent who is of 'non-Western origin' (8.8% from Morocco, 4% Turkey, 3% Surinam and Dutch Caribbean and 9.1% of other countries).
-Some of the city's boroughs have a relatively high percentage of originally people with a migration background—i.e. Kanaleneiland (83%) and Overvecht (60%).
-Like Rotterdam, Amsterdam, The Hague and other large Dutch cities, Utrecht faces some socio-economic problems.
-About 38% of its population either earns a minimum income or is dependent on social welfare (17% of all households).
-Boroughs such as Kanaleneiland, Overvecht and Hoograven consist primarily of high-rise housing developments, and are known for relatively high poverty and crime rate.